yezzbi/lowCode/README.md

 # lowCode
-A low code platform to create web pages
+A low code platform based on python to create web pages

+Contributions are appreciated